 If your arteries become narrow and stiff, your heart has to work extra hard just to do its everyday job.
 Peripheral artery disease, a chronic buildup of plaque in your arteries, increases your risk of developing heart problems.
 You need to get a thorough checkup and custom treatment plan with an experienced cardiologist like Brian Eades, MD, FACC of CorCareTX.
-His McKinney, Texas practice always makes room for new patients who struggle with peripheral artery disease.
+His McKinney, Texas and Greenville, Texas practice always makes room for new patients who struggle with peripheral artery disease.
 All you have to do is call or book your first appointment online.

 Peripheral artery disease, also known as PAD, is a chronic condition defined as having too much plaque buildup in your arteries.
 Plaque, which is a combination of fat, calcium, cholesterol, tissues, and debris, narrows and hardens your arteries.

 This buildup, known as atherosclerosis, ultimately leads to peripheral artery disease which decreases blood flow.
 Peripheral artery disease usually affects arteries in your legs, although it also impacts arteries that send blood out to your head, arms, and stomach.